mshiltonj/resource-routing/README.md

     routing.resources(app, controller_dir, "users", "tables, "stories");

+## root

+Declare your root or home url with the .root() method:

+    routing.root(app, controller_dir, "index", "home");

+This creates multiple routes to IndexController.home.

+    GET   /                   index_controller.home
+    GET   /index.:format      index_controller.home
+    GET   /index              index_controller.home

+## Arbitrary routes (get, post, put, delete):

+You can declare all arbitrary non-restful routes through the resource-routing interface.

+There are two reasons to do this:

+1. Consistency in declaring routes in your applications.
+1. Arbitrary routes declared through resource-routing are added to the routing table.

+Resource routing provides a light wrapper around the traditional route express.js declaration.

+Example:

+Instead of doing this:

+    var tables_controller = require("./controllers/tables_controller");
+    app.get("/my_tables", table_controller.index")

+Do this:

+    routing.get(app, controller_dir, "/my_tables", "tables#index")

+It will generate the expected routes:

+    Method    URL                 Handler
+    get       /my_tables          tables.index
+    get       /my_tables.:format  tables.index

+The same restrictions for resource routes also apply here.
+If the controller cannot be found, the route is not created.
+If the controller action is not defined or is not a function, the route is not created.

 ## .expose_routing_table(app, options)

 If you have a lot of generated resource routes, you many want or need a convenient way to see all the routes.
 Resource Routing